Malak-moh/Reading--notes/git.md

 ------------ | -------------
 git commit| to incrementally "add" changes to the index before using the commit command (Note: even modified files must be "added");
- git add| to add any new or modified files to the index git push |Update remote refs along with associated objects
+ git add| to add any new or modified files to the index git push | to Update remote refs along with associated objects